NashTech-Labs/Terratest-for-check-app-gateway/README.md

-# Terratest to check the existence of the Application gateway.
+# Terratest to check the existence of the App Gateway.

 ## With the help of this template, you can run the terratest to check or test the application gateway existence on your azure account.